View Anna Swanson's Obituary on greenbaypressgazette.com and share memories

 Anna Mae Swanson

-Green Bay - Anna Mae Swanson, 82, passed away peacefully at home surrounded by her family on Friday, April 19, 2019.
+She is survived by her loving husband, James Swanson, Green Bay; children, Mary Ann Bjorklund and Yvo Boers, Allouez; Steve (Donna) Swanson, Poulsbo, WA; Linda (Jim) Viall, Ashwaubenon; Marilyn (Steve) Dahlen, Silver Lake, WI; Lisa (Josh) Richardson, Milwaukee; David (Renee) Swanson, Green Bay; and Rich (Candy) Swanson, Farmington, MN; 11 grandchildren; six great grandchildren; sisters, Joan Clark and Nancy (Bob) Sobieck; brothers, Tom (Linda) De Groot and Dick (Sue) De Groot; sister-in-law, Liz De Groot; and many other nieces, nephews, relatives and friends.

+In addition to her parents, she was preceded in death by her daughter, Donna Mae Robinson; brothers, George (Bonnie) De Groot; Roger De Groot; and Joe (Rita) De Groot; brother-in-law, Ray Clark.

-Friends may call at St. Joseph Catholic Church, 1224 12th Ave., on Wednesday, April 24, 2019 from 9:30 AM until the time of Mass.
+Friends may call at St. Joseph Catholic Church, 1224 12th Ave., on Wednesday, April 24, 2019, from 9:30 AM until the time of Mass.
 Funeral Mass 11:00 AM Wednesday at the church with Rev. Greg Parent officiating.
 Burial in the Goodman Township Cemetery, Goodman, Wisconsin.
 Proko-Wall Funeral Home is assisting the family.
-A full obituary will appear in Monday's edition.
+Online condolences may be expressed at www.prokowall.com.